hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 ![](images/media/image28.png)

 - Partial or full captures can be requested.
-If the requested amount is captured, a HiPay notification will be sent to Demandware and the **Captured amount** will be updated too.
+If the requested amount is captured, a HiPay notification will be sent to Salesforce Commerce Cloud and the **Captured amount** will be updated too.

 **HiPay Site Preferences**